-ESFA have today (27 Jun) updated information about transferring funds to another organisation in the apprenticeship service.
+Information about transferring funds to other organisations in the apprenticeship service.

 How will transferring funds work

-Employers who pay the apprenticeship levy and have unused apprenticeship funds can find employers who want to receive a transfer in a number of ways, for example:
+Employers who pay the apprenticeship levy and have unused apprenticeship funds can find employers who want to receive a transfer in a number of ways.
+For example, you could:

-- get in touch with employers in your industry
+- get in touch with other employers in your industry

 - get in touch with an Apprenticeship Training Agency (ATA)